dpodium-roc/magento/README.md

 magento plpugin for PIPWAVE

 This is still a draft document.
-The contents have not been finished yet. observer,controller,setup is unusable currently
+The contents have not been finished yet. currently all file still not configured to tab > spacing, LF observer,controller,setup is unusable currently